Sacramento Philatelic Society

-The Sacramento Philatelic Society is a philatelic organization serving stamp collectors in the Sacramento area of California.
+The Sacramento Philatelic Society is an organization serving stamp collectors in the Sacramento area of California.

 History

-The club was founded in 1914 by Mr. A. W. Spanton who posted an advertisement in the newspaper, and received a response from twelve philatelists who then formed the club, which they called the Sacramento Stamp Society.
+The club was founded in 1914 by Mr. A. W. Spanton, who posted an advertisement in the newspaper and received responses from twelve philatelists who then formed the club, which they called the Sacramento Stamp Society.
 The early club meetings were held at the YMCA.
 Later on, meetings were held at churches, schools, and any location they could find.
 The club grew quickly, and in 1961 the Sacramento Stamp Society became incorporated as the Sacramento Philatelic Society, Inc.